 |

 When Apple and Samsung launched their slimmest-ever flagships, marketing focused on elegance and portability.
 But real-world testing exposes a different story.
-The iPhone Air packs only a 3,149mAh battery, according to CNET’s September 2025 lab report.
-In contrast, the Galaxy S25 Edge manages slightly better at 3,900mAh but still falls short of mainstream standards.
+The iPhone Air packs only a 3,149mAh battery, according to MacRumors.
+In contrast, the Galaxy S25 Edge manages slightly better at 3,900mAh, GSMArena reports. but still falls short of mainstream standards.
 For context, the average high-end phone now exceeds 5,000mAh, as seen in both the iPhone 17 Pro Max and Galaxy S25 Ultra.

 More importantly, smaller batteries don’t translate to faster charging.
-The iPhone Air takes 105 minutes to reach full charge, ChargerLAB found after measuring USB-C input rates.
 Even worse, peak charging speeds never exceed 19 watts due to thermal constraints.
-Similarly, the S25 Edge charges at just 25 watts maximum, Samsung’s own specifications confirm, far below the 45-watt capability of its Ultra line.
-AnandTech’s June 2025 analysis attributes this limitation directly to the phone’s 5.8mm profile so thin that sustained high-speed charging would risk overheating.
+Similarly, the S25 Edge charges at just 25 watts maximum, Sammobile confirm, far below the 45-watt capability of its Ultra line.

 Consumers are noticing.
-Counterpoint Research reported that first-quarter sales of the S25 Edge totaled just 1.01 million units globally, significantly trailing other variants in the same lineup.
-While exact figures aren’t public, internal cost breakdowns suggest component engineering drove prices up by 15% compared to standard S-series builds, UBS Evidence Lab estimates.
+Sales data reported that the S25 Edge reached 1.01 million units globally by the end of July, significantly trailing other variants in the same lineup.
 That premium doesn’t go toward better endurance it funds structural complexity needed to maintain rigidity in such a thin form.

 Yet none of this comes as surprise when you consider user priorities.
 A CNET survey from June 2025 revealed that 52% of smartphone buyers rank battery life as their top concern more than camera quality, display brightness, or AI features combined.
 Only 11% cited artificial intelligence as a deciding factor.
 Despite this clear signal, Apple and Samsung positioned their thinnest models as aspirational upgrades rather than practical tools.